 With a mixed Portuguese and Chinese heritage, Macao's food is a revelation.
-The destination recently became a UNESCO Creative City of Gastronomy, with 2018 designated as the Macao Year of Gastronomy.
+We reveal the best places to eat in the destination that was recently named a UNESCO Creative City of Gastronomy...

 Because of its history, Macao’s local fare draws on an array of influences and ingredients, from southern China to Portugal (via South America, Africa, India and Malaysia).
 But it all takes shape in one particular cuisine: Macanese, a style of cooking 400 years in the making.

 National dish African chicken is the perfect Macanese mash-up, its origins endlessly debated.
 It was reportedly dreamt up in the 1940s by a local chef experimenting with spices found on a trip to Portugal’s African territories.
 The dish is a half chicken smothered in a spicy peanut sauce – satay meets chillies, and every bit as satisfying as that sounds.
 Drop in on Restaurant Litoral on Rua do Almirante Sérgio to sample one of the best versions in the city.